noejunior792/planner/README.md

 <img src="/assets/screenshots/image.png">

-## 🤝 Contribuição
+## 🤝 Contribution
-   **Se você quiser contribuir para este projeto**, sinta-se à vontade para abrir uma issue ou enviar um pull request.
-Todas as contribuições são bem-vindas!
+**If you want to contribute to this project**, feel free to open an issue or submit a pull request.
+All contributions are welcome!

-  - 1.Faça um fork do projeto.
+- 1. Fork the project.
-  - 2.Crie uma nova branch (git checkout -b feature/nova-funcionalidade).
+- 2. Create a new branch (git checkout -b feature).
-  - 3.Faça suas alterações e commit (git commit -am 'Adiciona nova funcionalidade').
+- 3. Make your changes and commit (git commit -am 'Add new feature').
-  - 4.Faça push para a branch (git push origin feature/nova-funcionalidade).
+- 4. Push to the branch (git push origin feature).
-  - 5.Abra um pull request.
+- 5. Open a pull request.